-9.1.5 Prior to 45 minutes before the scheduled start of the match on the 1st day, the artificial drying of the pitch and outfield shall be at the discretion of the Ground Authority.
+9.1.4 Prior to 45 minutes before the scheduled start of the match, the artificial drying of the pitch and outfield shall be at the discretion of the Ground Authority.
 Thereafter and throughout the match the drying of the outfield may be undertaken at any time by the Ground Authority.